 As commercial property owners and managers, we don’t often reflect on our property insurance policies.
 We tuck them away in computers or paper files to revisit when the bill comes due or disaster strikes.
 Upkeep, tenant issues, sales, regulatory paperwork – everyday matters easily take precedence over coverage contemplation.

 It’s worth thinking about what would happen if you filed an insurance claim.
 “Making a successful claim is rarely as easy as making a phone call,” says Leslie Anderson, Vice President of Training for Paul Davis.
-“We advise customers to practise walking through the claims process, making sure they ask themselves how a claim would proceed and if they are prepared.
+“We advise customers to practice walking through the claims process, making sure they ask themselves how a claim would proceed and if they are prepared.
 Often carriers are happy to help customers do this.”
 Anderson listed typical questions that uncover pending claim difficulties.

 Does my insurance cover the types of claims I might make?

 Evaluate the risks of your location, building and business type.
-Experts point to this list of typical claims: fire and smoke; flood, water and mould; storm damage including hail, wind and rain; vandalism and theft; loss of use/income; equipment damage, business interruption and personal injury.
+Experts point to this list of typical claims: fire and smoke; flood, water and mold; storm damage including hail, wind and rain; vandalism and theft; loss of use/income; equipment damage, business interruption and personal injury.
 Ensure that your policy covers the risks that could threaten your particular business, property and occupants.

 What do I have to do if I experience a loss?